 - Joint and muscle pain

 - Facial swelling

 - Increase and blood volume and red blood cells

-Considering the B12 shot side effects listed above, it is important to understand that some of these side effects are more common while others are incredibly rare.
-This is another important topic of discussion to bring up with your health care provider when evaluating your diagnosis and considering treatment.
+Considering the B12 shot side effects listed above, it is important to understand that some of these side effects are more common, while others are incredibly rare.
+This is another important discussion topic to bring up with your health care provider when evaluating your diagnosis and considering treatment.